Table of Contents

-The ‘building-block’ nature of screenwriting is such that any screenwriter needs a selection box of varying skills .
-As you’d expect, different screenwriters tend to find themselves drawn to, and more skilled at, certain aspects of the process.
+The ‘building-block’ nature of screenwriting is such that any screenwriter needs a selection box of varying skills.
+As you’d expect then, different screenwriters tend to find themselves drawn to, and more skilled at, certain aspects of the process.

-Whether its creative story ideas, unique characters, or a structure so tight, there are perks and pitfalls to any of these distinct skillsets and precious few writers have a mastery of all of them.
+Whether it’s creative story ideas, unique characters, or a structure so tight, there are perks and pitfalls to any of these distinct skillsets and precious few screenwriters have a mastery of all of them.

 - Could James Cameron write the “how do you like them apples?” scene from GOOD WILL HUNTING?

 - Could Cameron Crowe cook up a surgically precise, Swiss-watch of an opening act such as the one that opens THE TERMINATOR?

 - Could the Wachowskis nail the quick-witted banter and iconic ‘climax’ of the diner scene from WHEN HARRY MET SALLY?

 They’re all different from one another.
 So different, one could argue, that they could be entirely different breeds or even species of screenwriter.

 So, dear reader, which species of screenwriter are you?